jacoscaz/bacnet-device/README.md

    after full processing and acknowledgment, creating natural throttling; for example, COV notifications wait for subscriber confirmation before processing the next change.
-4. **Sequential property updates**: value change operations, whether internal or coming in via the BACnet network, are processed through FIFO queues, preventing race conditions.
+4. **Object-level transactions**: access to property values, whether by other devices in the BACnet network or by consumers of this library, are processed through per-object FIFO queues to maintain consistency and prevent race conditions.

 This library is built on top of the wonderful [`node-bacnet`][2], a TypeScript implementation of BACnet's protocol stack maintained by [Innovation System][6].